Updated: December 9, 2022

 Get Creative With Your Content

-Emails are a great way to build relationships with your prospective buyers.
-They also provide a great way for you to share the benefits of your business through various different kinds of content.
+Emails are a great way to build relationships with prospective buyers.
+They also provide a way for you to share the value of your business solutions through various types of content.

 Remember, every prospect is different and might prefer content in different mediums.
 For example, one prospect might prefer to watch a video of your product in action, while others would rather skim through a blog post that explains the pros and cons.